 Again, at least in principle, the computation of the irreducible representations of a finite group could be achieved by constructing its character table, i.e., a $c\times c$ unitary matrix where $c$ is the number of conjugacy classes of the group, but again, there is no a general-purpose numerical algorithm for doing that.

-Recent developments in quantum group tomography require dealing with a broad family of representations of a large class of groups, compact or not, and their subgroups (see \cite{Ib09} and references therein for a recent overview on the subject).
+Recent developments in quantum group tomography require dealing with a broad family of representations of a large class of groups, compact or not, and their subgroups (see [\onlinecite{Ib09}] and references therein for a recent overview on the subject).
 Quantum tomography allows to extend ideas from standard classical tomography to analyze states of quantum systems.
 One implementation of quantum tomography is quantum group tomography.
 Quantum group tomography is based on quantum systems supporting representations of groups.
-Such representations allow to construct the corresponding tomograms for given quantum states \cite{Ar03}, \cite{Ib11}, \cite{LY15}.
-Hence it is becoming increasingly relevant to have new tools able to efficiently handle group representations and their decompositions.
+Such representations make it possible to construct the corresponding \textit{tomograms} for given quantum states [\onlinecite{Ar05}, \onlinecite{Ib11}, \onlinecite{LY15}].
+Hence it is becoming increasingly relevant to have new tools to efficiently handle group representations and their decompositions.

 It turns out that it is precisely the ideas and methods from quantum tomography which provide the clue for the numerical algorithm presented in this work.
-More explicitly, \textbf{mixed adapted quantum states}, i.e., density matrices \textbf{adapted} to a given representation, will be used to compute the Clebsch--Gordan matrix.
-Section \ref{sec:preliminaries} will be devoted to introduce the problem we want to solve.
-Section \ref{sec:General_outline} presents several results which will help us to show the correctness of the algorithm.
-The details of the numerical algorithm are contained in Section \ref{the_algorithm:sec}, while Section \ref{sec:examples} covers various examples and applications of the algorithm, among them, the decomposition of regular representations of any finite group and the decomposition of multipartite systems of spin particles.
+More explicitly, \textit{mixed quantum states}, i.e., density matrices \textit{adapted} to a given representation, will be used to compute the Clebsch--Gordan matrix. \textbf{Section \ref{sec:preliminaries}} will be devoted to introduce the problem we want to solve. \textbf{Section \ref{sec:General_outline}} presents several results which will help us to show the correctness of the algorithm.
+The details of the numerical algorithm are contained in \textbf{Section \ref{the_algorithm:sec}}, while \textbf{Section \ref{sec:examples}} covers various examples and applications of the algorithm, among them, the decomposition of regular representations of any finite group and the decomposition of multipartite systems of spin particles.